SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

         (
           ("power station$" OR "power generation" OR "energy generation" OR "generator$") NEAR/5
-              ("modern" OR "clean" OR "sustainable" OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine" OR "tidal" OR "wave energy")
+              ("modern*" OR "clean" OR "sustainable" OR "renewable$" OR "decarboni*" OR "low carbon" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine" OR "tidal" OR "wave energy"
+              )
         )
       )
   )